nawinz/thai-mcwebshop/README.md

 # thai-mcwebshop
-<br />This webshop is shiowed in thai language.
+<br />This webshop is showed in thai language.
 <br />This webshop is under development.
 <br />This webshop is provided by nawinz.
-<br />This webshop about Minecraft game.
+<br />This webshop about Minecraft.
 <br />This webshop is cost THB 350,500,750,1150
 <br />You can Buy this webshop in my website.
 <br />My website is under development.